-Revenue is usually earned as a per-passenger charge and/or a charge based on the size of the aircraft, and such aeronautical revenues are normally subject to economic regulation.
-Revenues grow as airports invest in terminal and airfield facilities (new gates, expanded terminals, runway widenings or improvements, aircraft parking spaces and related facilities) to meet increasing passenger demands.
+Revenue is usually earned as a per-passenger charge and/or a charge based on the size of the aircraft.
+Given the often monopoly position of most cities' airports, revenues are normally subject to economic regulation, centred around aeronautical asset base (similar to net tangible assets) of the airport.
+Consequently, revenues grow as airports invest in terminal and airfield facilities (new gates, expanded terminals, runway widenings or improvements, aircraft parking spaces and related facilities) to meet increasing passenger demands.